My Role R&A, Product Strategy, UI/UX Design, GTM

 When one sets up a business, their purchases shift from B2C → B2B, which can be called Vendor Payments.
-These payments can be for setting up and running the office, like - office laptops, house keeping etc. or for the functioning of a business like bulk purchase of raw materials or good from vendors.
+These payments can be for setting up and running the office, like - office laptops, housekeeping etc. or for the functioning of a business like bulk purchase of raw materials or goods from vendors.
 They are liable to a different costing bracket and taxes.

-In the life-cycle of a vendor payment, there are many pain points in the areas of invoice sourcing, invoice processing, & reconciliation, which leads businesses to adopt multiple softwares at every stage and take a lot of investment of time, effort of the finance operations teams.
+In the life-cycle of a vendor payment, there are many pain points in the areas of invoice sourcing, invoice processing, & reconciliation, which leads businesses to adopt multiple software at every stage and takes a lot of investment of time, and effort of finance operations teams.

-Since this product had many incremental upgrades through a period of 1.5 years, here are couple of methods applied throughout to get the best output.
+Since this product had many incremental upgrades over a period of 1.5 years, here are a couple of methods applied throughout to get the best output.

-👁 Collect Insights: Try to identify the right problem by talking to users (80%) and the business (20%).
-Product Managers and Designers co-own this process, and build a common understanding of the user as well as the problem space.
+Try to identify the right problem by talking to users (80%) and the business (20%).
+Product Managers and Designers co-own this process and build a common understanding of the user as well as the problem space.

 This helps in

-- Understanding the scope better, and identify product gaps and edge cases early.
+- Understanding the scope better, and identifying product gaps and edge cases early.